tidalmigrations/machine_stats/unix/README.md

    $ tar czf machine-stats-offline.tar.gz machine-stats-offline
    ```

-2. Transfer the archive to machine where you need to perform the offline
+2. Transfer the archive to the machine where you need to perform the offline
    installation (replace `<remote-host>` and ``<remote-dir> with the
    appropriate values):